 To retrieve data, we utilize the Official EOD Python API library.
 Our process begins with gathering data for NVIDIA dating back to March 2014.
 Information on stocks is accessible through the use of the get_historical_data function.

-With the provided code and API, one can fetch the closing prices for the stock which can be seen plotted on the left.
-From a visual inspection, it is clearly not stationary.
-Although one should test for stationarity with ADF-test and identify the type of trend to better remove it from the data.
-Taking prices to be random walks, meaning they are their past value plus some random term, it is better to analyze their returns, which can be done with the following code:
+Using the provided code and API, you can fetch the closing prices for the stock and plot them on the left.
+Upon visual inspection, it’s evident that the data is not stationary.
+To address this, one should conduct a stationarity test with the ADF-test and identify the type of trend to remove it from the data.
+Considering prices as random walks, where they are their past value plus some random term, it’s advisable to analyze their returns.
+This can be achieved with the following code:

 Calculating Returns